FindMySchool LogoFindMySchool

 The diversity here is notable.
 With 80% of pupils speaking English as an additional language, the school manages an extraordinary mix of backgrounds and home languages without either exoticising difference or erasing it through assimilation.
 The practical result is a profoundly inclusive environment where every student is expected to achieve.

-With an Attainment 8 score of 56.1, Swanlea sits well above the England average of 45.9.
-This means pupils here are securing consistently better grades across their best eight subjects than peers nationally.
-The school ranks 4th in Tower Hamlets for GCSE outcomes and 771st across England, placing it in the top 17% nationally (FindMySchool ranking).
+With an Attainment 8 score of 56.9, Swanlea sits in a strong current GCSE position.
+The school ranks 1st overall in Tower Hamlets for secondary outcomes and 832nd academically across England.
 This is genuinely strong performance for a comprehensive with such significant proportions of disadvantaged pupils and those for whom English is not a first language.

 Progress 8 data is equally telling.
 A Progress 8 score of +0.81 indicates that pupils here make substantially above-average progress from their starting points at age 11 compared to similar pupils nationally.
 This is the metric that matters most: in a school where many pupils arrive with below-expected standards, the school's ability to move them forward significantly is more revealing than raw attainment.

-The English Baccalaureate (EBacc) completion rate stands at 35%, meaning over a third of pupils pursue the combined English, mathematics, science, languages, and humanities qualification favoured by selective universities.
-This is respectable and suggests serious academic ambition, though the school sensibly does not force all pupils down this route.
+The English Baccalaureate (EBacc) grade 5+ achievement rate stands at 40.6%, with 71.5% entered for the EBacc suite.
+This suggests serious academic ambition, though the school sensibly does not force all pupils down this route.

-At A-level, the school ranks 1175th in England, placing it within the middle range nationally (FindMySchool ranking).
+At A-level, the school ranks 1,227th academically in England and 760th overall (FindMySchool ranking).
 This is honest positioning for a comprehensive sixth form.
-Some 52% of entries achieve A*-B grades, compared to an England average of 47%.
+Some 60% of entries achieve A*-B grades.
 This suggests that sixth-form students benefit from the same structured support evident throughout the school, and that peer groups are reasonably high-achieving, though this is not a hyper-selective institution.

 The school offers a deliberate blend of A-levels and vocational qualifications, reflecting genuine diversity in how sixteen-year-olds learn.
 Some pursue purely academic routes; others combine traditional subjects with BTecs or technical awards.
 This flexibility matters.